dmbarbour/wikilon/docs/AboutABC.md

 ### Annotations for Performance and Debugging

 Annotations are tokens for debugging or performance.
-Annotations are indicated by use of an `&` prefix in the token, e.g. in `{&lazy}` or `{&join}`.
+Annotations are indicated by use of an `&` prefix in the token, e.g. `{&text}`.
 Annotations have *identity* semantics - they do not affect the logically observable behavior of a correct program.
-However, annotations may cause an incorrect program to fail.
-And incorrect use of annotations may cause a program to be incorrect.
+However, annotations may cause a program to fail, e.g. if the program is incorrect or the annotations are used incorrectly.

-The idea is that a runtime should be able to ignore annotations (or sets of related annotations) that it does not recognize and still produce the same result, albeit perhaps less efficiently.

-Ideas for what annotations might do:
+The intention is that a runtime should be able to ignore annotations it does not know about, or that are disabled for a particular use case.
+Some ideas for what annotations might do:

 * support parallel or lazy computation
 * stow and load values from a backing store